Central America Regional Security Initiative: Funding

 In fiscal years 2008 to 2011, the State Department provided $361.5 million in assistance to Central American countries through the Mérida Initiative and CARSI.
 Through 2012, the largest share of funding was divided between the "northern triangle" countries of Guatemala (22.5%), Honduras (17.3%), and El Salvador (16.3%), followed by Panama (10.4%), Costa Rica (6.9%), Belize (3.9%), Nicaragua (3.9%), and regional initiatives (19.6%); after 2012, the State Department did not make public the distribution breakdown, but reported that the northern triangle continued to receive the majority of funds.
 For fiscal 2024, the Biden administration requested $341.3 million for CARSI.

 Results

 As of 2015, little information on the impact of CARSI had been made publicly available.
+David Rosnick, Alexander Main, and Laura Jung of the Center for Economic Policy Research described it as "a notoriously opaque regional assistance scheme."
 Some evaluations indicated positive results in particular communities.
 Overall, security indicators at the country level had not shown significant improvements.

+A 2014 USAID-sponsored report by Vanderbilt University's Latin America Public Opinion Project (LAPOP) found that the program was generally effective at reducing crime in the neighborhoods that they studied.
+Specifically they found that perceptions of crime decreased significantly.
+For example, perceptions of murders decreased by 51%, robberies by 19%, and reports of drug sales dropped by 25%.
+These findings were rebutted by a report from David Rosnick, Alexander Main, and Laura Jung at the Center for Economic Policy Research.
+They write "This report examines the data collected during the LAPOP study and subjects them to a number of statistical tests.
+The authors find that the study cannot support the conclusion that the areas subject to treatment in the CARSI programs showed better results than those areas that were not."

+The Wilson Center was more critical of the program.
+They wrote in 2014, "Both the Honduras and Guatemala paper identify some areas of modest success for the CARSI program...
+However, both studies also identify areas of considerable weakness for CARSI programs...
+Overall, the studies find that CARSI does not reflect an integrated strategy for addressing the critical security threats in Central America and thus has had negligible impact on the factors driving the increased Central American migration since 2011."

 In 2023, a Congressional Research Service report noted about the broader region: "In the past few years, U.S. assistance efforts in Latin America and the Caribbean have expanded as many countries ... have seen setbacks in long-term development and new challenges have emerged.
 Socioeconomic conditions began to stagnate in many Latin American and Caribbean countries around 2015 ...
 These conditions deteriorated sharply in 2020 as the COVID-19 pandemic swept away more than a decade of development gains.
 Political conditions also have deteriorated as governments in Venezuela and Nicaragua have entrenched authoritarian rule ...
 These challenges have contributed to political unrest and large-scale migration flows throughout Latin America and the Caribbean."